tripflex/WifiWizard2/README.md

 ##### Master

-To add this specific branch, 3.0.0:
+Run ```cordova plugin add https://github.com/tripflex/wifiwizard2```

-Run ```cordova plugin add https://github.com/tripflex/wifiwizard2.git#3.0.0```
+To install from the master branch (latest on GitHub):

-This plugin is in active development.
 If you are wanting to have the latest and greatest stable version, then run the 'Releases' command below.

 ##### Releases
 Run ```cordova plugin add wifiwizard2```